duyet/homelab/README.md

-# Homelab Project with Termux
+# Homelab Project

-This project is aimed at running a homelab on an old Android phone using Termux.
+This personal project is aimed at running a homelab on my Raspberry Pi and old Android phone.
 It includes several components such as Airflow, some automation tools written in Rust, and a dashboard for monitoring things.

+Most of the configuration files and data schema are open and can be found in the this repo.

 <table>
     <tr>